 The Commission generally derives the NIP by first establishing a price at which the Australian industry might reasonably sell its product in a market unaffected by dumping.
-This price is referred to as the unsuppressed selling price (USP).
+This price is referred to as the USP.

 The Commission's preferred approach to establishing the USP observes the following hierarchy: